Meet the crew: students and researchers working together to monitor coastal change through remote sensing, field surveys, and spatial analysis.

 Occupation: Geospatial Scientist/ Commercial Drone Pilot, Haley & Aldrich

-Sarah published her M.S. thesis research as first author in Scientific Data (Nature Portfolio) in the paper “Seasonally structured drone data for shoreline change around a hybrid living shoreline project.”
-It can be viewed at the following link: https://www.nature.com/articles/s41597-025-06310-z
+Sarah published her M.S. thesis research as first author in Scientific Data.
+The paper presents a high-resolution drone monitoring dataset and workflow for evaluating shoreline change around a hybrid living shoreline project.

 Ryann Knowles